Your Complete Guide to CBD's Benefits for Anxiety

 Cortisol.
 Adrenaline.
 Both hormones.

-They do the dirty work in the body when anxiety hits.
+They do the dirty work in the body (if excessive) when anxiety hits.

 Increased heart rate.
 Rise in blood pressure.
 Sweaty palms...
 Hormones.